spicata/spicata-and-11ty/notes/Indigenous Dreaming.md

 - Responsible for the totems
 - Very important
 	- Can be decided before birth
+---
+- Resting places and descendants of the great beings became totems
+- Totems create a sense of identity in Indigenous culture
+	- through understanding themselves in terms of totems
+	- Obligated and responsible for totems
+- Through totemism, everything is part of a whole
+- Aboriginal culture is more linked to time than place
+	- Seen when asked to order in chronological order (does it based on directions)
 ### Oral
 - Passed down by oral tradition
 	- Lack of writing, lots of speaking